amstark612/5117-tech-presentation-1/kinza.md

 - **isouter** − if True, renders a LEFT OUTER JOIN, instead of JOIN
 - **full** − if True, renders a FULL OUTER JOIN, instead of LEFT OUTER JOIN

 Alright let’s look at two tables, the Post table and the comment table.
-We can construct a simple implicit join between Post and COment, we can use Query.filter() to equate their related columns toegther.
+We can construct a simple implicit join between Post and Comment, we can use Query.filter() to equate their related columns toegther.

 something like..